zarincheg/telegram-bot-dialogs/README.md

 # telegram-bot-dialogs
-The extension for [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk) that allows to implement dialogs for telegram bots.
+The extension for [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk) v3+ that allows to implement dialogs for telegram bots.

+## About this fork

+The goal of the fork is to maintain the package compatibale with latest [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk), PHP 8+ and Laravel features, focus on stability, better DX and readability.

 ## Installation
 You can easily install the package using Composer: